jpayne0061/CRM/README.md

 #What is this App?
 This app is a CRM or "Customer Relation Management" software.
 It is used to keep track of customers/leads and collaborate with other users.

-#How can I get this app to run?

-1. Download/install Visual Studio 2015
-2. Clone/download this repo to your local machine
-3. Navigate to the .sln file
-4. Open the application in Visual Studio

 #Test account credentials
 Manager Account
---email: testy1234@CRM.com
+email: testy1234@CRM.com
---password: codeLouisville1!
+password: codeLouisville1!

 User Account
---email: frank@CRM.com
+email: frank@CRM.com
---password: codeLouisville1!
+password: codeLouisville1!

 feel free to create your own accounts!!